-WCSU Nursing program ranks tops in the U.S.
+WCSU Nursing program ranks among top in New England

 DANBURY, CONN. — Western Connecticut State University has once again earned accolades for its nursing program – this time earning a ranking as one of the country’s top nursing schools and in the top 20 schools in the New England region.